Fermionic parton theory of Rydberg $\mathbb{Z}_2$ quantum spin liquids: Discussion

-Of course, strictly speaking, the mean-field wave-function obtained from any \textit{Ansatz} should be projected into the single-fermion-per-site subspace through numerical Gutzwiller projection methods \cite{Wenbook} to obtain the true wavefunction in the original spin Hilbert space.
-While the Gutzwiller projection does affect the energetics, one does not expect the gauge fluctuations (which are gapped and thus mediate only short-range interactions) to qualitatively alter the properties of our mean-field state.
-We defer a complete analysis of the effects of such Gutzwiller projection to future work.
+Of course, strictly speaking, the mean-field wavefunction obtained from any \textit{Ansatz} should be projected into the single-fermion-per-site subspace through numerical Gutzwiller projection methods~\cite{Wenbook} to obtain the true wavefunction in the original spin Hilbert space.
+Since the candidate identified here is a fully gapped $\mathbb{Z}_2$ spin liquid, its invariant gauge group is reduced from a continuous group to the discrete $\mathbb{Z}_2$, so that no gapless emergent gauge boson exists at low energies and gauge fluctuations mediate only short-ranged interactions.
+Together with the gapped spinon sector, this implies that the low-energy theory is not subject to singular infrared corrections: beyond-mean-field effects may renormalize nonuniversal quantities such as linewidths, overall spectral weight, or short-distance amplitudes, but they are not expected to transform the qualitative momentum-space fingerprint of one gapped $\mathbb{Z}_2$ \textit{Ansatz} into that of another.
+Gutzwiller projection, which enforces the local single-occupancy constraint exactly, is likewise expected to redistribute spectral weight and sharpen quantitative features rather than to modify these qualitative fingerprints.
+We defer a complete numerical analysis of the effects of Gutzwiller projection and gauge fluctuations to future work.

-While we have focused here on a fermionic parton construction, the Rydberg $\mathbb{Z}_2$ QSL state can also be described by a bosonic theory in which fractionalized bosonic quasiparticles live on the kagome \cite{wang2006spin} or the dice \cite{PhysRevB.84.094419,teng2024} lattice; understanding the PSG classification of the latter is an important open question.
-Finally, our work also directly paves the way to developing variational descriptions of other species of Rydberg spin liquids---for instance, with either different emergent gauge groups \cite{giudice2022trimer,kornjavca2023trimer,bintz2024diracspinliquidquantum} or spin chirality \cite{tarabunga2023classification}---as well as higher-spin models \cite{homeier2024antiferromagnetic,liu2024supersoliditysimplexphasesspin1}.
+While we have focused here on a fermionic parton construction, the Rydberg $\mathbb{Z}_2$ QSL state can also be described by a bosonic theory in which fractionalized bosonic quasiparticles live on the kagome~\cite{wang2006spin} or the dice~\cite{PhysRevB.84.094419,teng2024} lattice; understanding the PSG classification of the latter is an important open question.
+Bringing the complementary fermionic and bosonic perspectives together---as pursued for kagome spin liquids in~\cite{Lu-Cho-Vishwanath-2017}---and systematically diagnosing the symmetry fractionalization of the $m$ particle along the lines of Ref.~\cite{Ye-Zou-2024}, which does not rely on any specific parton construction, would yield a more complete characterization of the symmetry-enriched topological order than any single-sector PSG analysis.
+We note, however, that in the Rydberg setting the three anyonic sectors live on three different lattices (kagome, dice, and ruby)~\cite{Samajdar-2023}, so that each such analysis would have to be carried out lattice by lattice.
+Finally, our work also directly paves the way to developing variational descriptions of other species of Rydberg spin liquids---for instance, with either different emergent gauge groups~\cite{giudice2022trimer,kornjavca2023trimer,bintz2024diracspinliquidquantum} or spin chirality~\cite{tarabunga2023classification}---as well as higher-spin models~\cite{homeier2024antiferromagnetic,liu2024supersoliditysimplexphasesspin1}.